 - 1. Material is only loaned to other libraries; it is not mailed directly to an individual. - 2.
-Peabody Public Library lends all items listed as "transiting" in Evergreen Indiana except magazines.
-All circulating materials except magazines, kits and electronic devices are loaned through ILL. - 1. magazines. - 2.
-3. Irreplaceable material in the Indiana Collection and Genealogical material are not loaned. - 3.
-4. There is no charge to the borrowing library for ILL. - 4.
-5. No fines are charged for material returned late. - 5.
-6. ILL material can be renewed as long as a hold has not been set on specific item. - 7.
-All ILL requests are given to Information Desk Staff. the Adult Reference Desk Attendant. - 8.
-A charge for the replacement cost plus processing fee is billed to the borrowing library if material is damaged or not returned one month after the due date. not returned one month after the due date
+Peabody Public Library lends all items listed as "transiting" in Evergreen Indiana except magazines. - 3.
+Irreplaceable material in the Indiana Collection and Genealogical material are not loaned. - 4.
+There is no charge to the borrowing library for ILL. - 5.
+No fines are charged for material returned late. - 6.
+ILL material can be renewed as long as a hold has not been set on specific item. - 7.
+All ILL requests are given to Information Desk Staff. - 8.
+A charge for the replacement cost is billed to the borrowing library if material is damaged or not returned one month after the due date.